V-Paranoiaque/OOTFY/README.md

 ## Usage

-Don't forget to configure OOTFY in the configuration manu.
+Don't forget to configure OOTFY in the configuration menu.

 When a user connects to your service, you ask him an additional code.
 This code will be generated simultaneously on your server and on the user's mobile.
 Both